frankbekema/CoMemoryPool/README.md

 # CoMemoryPool
 A memory pool with support for c++ and the Arduino IDE

 ## Usage
-This sections describes how to use this library
+This sections describes how to use the library

 ### C++
 To use this library with C++ you need to copy all the files in the CoMemoryPool to your C++ working directory.
 From there on you should be able to include the library by including "CoMemoryPool.h"